vinuesa/get_phylomarkers/README.md

 - [Contreras-Moreira and Vinuesa, AEM 2013](https://www.ncbi.nlm.nih.gov/pubmed/24096415)
 - [Vinuesa and Contreras-Moreira, Meth.
 Mol.
 Biol.
 2015](https://www.ncbi.nlm.nih.gov/pubmed/25343868)

-More recently we have developed [GET_HOMOLOGUES-EST](https://github.com/eead-csic-compbio/get_homologues), which can be used to cluster eukaryotic genes and transcripts, as described in [Contreras-Moreira et al, Front.
+More recently we developed [GET_HOMOLOGUES-EST](https://github.com/eead-csic-compbio/get_homologues), which can be used to cluster eukaryotic genes and transcripts, as described in [Contreras-Moreira et al, Front.
 Plant Sci.
 2017](http://journal.frontiersin.org/article/10.3389/fpls.2017.00184/full).

 If GET_HOMOLOGUES_EST is fed both .fna and .faa files of CDS sequences it will produce **identical output to that of GET_HOMOLOGUES and thus can be analyzed with GET_PHYLOMARKERS all the same**.

 **GET_PHYLOMARKERS** is primarily tailored towards selecting CDSs (gene markers) to infer DNA-level phylogenies of different species of the same genus or family.
-It can also select optimal markers for population genetics, when the source genomes belong to the same species.
+It can also select optimal markers for population genetics, when the source genomes belong to the same species ([Vinuesa et al. 2018](https://www.frontiersin.org/articles/10.3389/fmicb.2018.00771/full)).
 For more divergent genome sequences, classified in different genera, families, orders or higher taxa, the pipeline should be run using protein instead of DNA sequences.